Maratyz/cv/README.md

 ## Work Experience
 **SRE (Site Reliability Engineer) and DevOps Engineer** @ [Data Republic](https://www.datarepublic.com/) ( Sep.
 2019 - Present ) <br>
 * Cloud operation and management
-  * Migration of services from kops cluster to EKS, including overall upgrade of infrastructer, terraform template development, CD pipeline update and testing.
+  * Migrated services from kops cluster to EKS, including overall upgrade of infrastructer, terraform template development, CD pipeline update and testing.
 Resulting in SLA improvement to over 95%
-  * Migration of self-managed Atlassian server to Atlassian Cloud.
+  * Migrated self-managed Atlassian server to Atlassian Cloud.
 Having 3rd-party plugin blocks captured by a Go script
   * Helm2 to Helm3 migration and Kubernetese version update for over 50 services

 * Observability
   * Developed user-behavior automation testing with Puppeteer for measuring SLA in a black-box approach.
 The test was also adapted to be run by AWS canary
   * Enabled development teams to define metric and alarm setup with Prometheus operator CRD
-  * Build ELK stack to consume both application and infrastructure logs for analysis and dashboards
+  * Built ELK stack to consume both application and infrastructure logs for analysis and dashboards

 * Security
-  * Build patch pipelines for AWS EC2 instances and AMI with AWS System Manager
+  * Built patch pipelines for AWS EC2 instances and AMI with AWS System Manager
-  * Integrate log processing system with a vendor for [SOC2](https://www.aicpa.org/interestareas/frc/assuranceadvisoryservices/aicpasoc2report.html) compliance
+  * Integrated log processing system with a vendor for [SOC2](https://www.aicpa.org/interestareas/frc/assuranceadvisoryservices/aicpasoc2report.html) compliance

 * Agility
   * Refactored legacy CI/CD Makefile scripts to be run on Github actions